-ACAUTION: Shut off gas to the water heater at the manual gas shut-off valve before draining water.
+ACAUTION: Shut off gas to the water heater at the gas control (thermostat) gas cock or manual shut-off valve before draining water.

 ADANGER: Before manually operating the temperature and pressure relief valve, make certain no one will be exposed to the hot water released by the valve.
 The water drained from the tank may be hot enough to present a scald hazard and should be directed to a suitable drain to prevent injury or damage.